-- Your income for the year is more than \$1,000 and includes over \$350 of unearned income (e.g., interest and dividends), and - Someone else is claiming you as a dependent.
+- Your income for the year is more than \$1,300 and includes over \$450 of unearned income (e.g., interest and dividends), and - Someone else can claim you as a dependent.

 STUDENTS ARE NOT AUTOMATICALLY EXEMPT!

 High school and college students have to meet the conditions above to claim an exemption.